 What is clarithromycin?

-Clarithromycin is an antibiotic prescription medicine approved by the U.S. Food and Drug Administration (FDA) to treat certain bacterial infections—including pneumonia, pharyngitis (infection of the throat), acute sinus infections, and others—caused by specific types of bacteria.
-Clarithromycin is also FDA-approved to prevent and treat Mycobacterium avium (MAC) disease.
+Clarithromycin is an antibiotic prescription medicine approved by the U.S. Food and Drug Administration (FDA) to treat certain bacterial infections—including pneumonia, pharyngitis (infection of the throat), acute sinus infections, and others—that are caused by specific types of bacteria.
+Clarithromycin is also FDA-approved to prevent and treat Mycobacterium avium (MAC) disease, another bacterial infection.

 Disseminated MAC disease and certain bacterial respiratory diseases (such as pneumonia) are opportunistic infections.
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.